Reedham, Croydon

 A suburb fathered by an orphanage, situated south-west of Purley

-The Lodge is all that remains of the splendid set of buildings that made up Reedham orphanage
+The Lodge is all that remains of Reedham orphanage

 Trained as a watchmaker and clock repairer, Andrew Reed chose instead to become a Congregationalist minister.
 He founded a children’s home that soon outgrew its lodgings in Richmond and Stamford Hill and raised funds to buy a new site in the Surrey hills.